rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 pre-compiled kernel in and uses it directly.
-If you use offline compilation to generate a .out file containing the OpenCL C program and you subsequently move the executable, you will either need to move the .out as well or the application will need to specify a non relative path to the .out file.
+If you use offline compilation to generate a .out file containing the OpenCL C program and you subsequently move the executable, you will either need to move the .out as well or the application will need to specify a non-relative path to the .out file.

 .. _vecadd_openmp-example: